EECS150/asic_labs_fa21/lab3/spec.md

 ## Synthesis Environment
 To perform synthesis, we will be using Cadence Genus.
-However, we will not be interfacing with Genus directly, we will rather use HAMMER.
-Just like in lab 2, we have set up the basic HAMMER flow for your lab exercises using Makefile.
+However, we will not be interfacing with Genus directly, we will rather use Hammer.
+Just like in lab 2, we have set up the basic Hammer flow for your lab exercises using Makefile.

-In this lab repository, you will see two sets of input files for HAMMER.
+In this lab repository, you will see two sets of input files for Hammer.
 The first set of files are the source codes for our design that you will explore in the next section.
-The second set of files are some YAML files (`inst-env.yml`, `asap7.yml`, `design.yml`, `sim-rtl.yml`, `sim-gl-syn.yml`) that configure the HAMMER flow.
+The second set of files are some YAML files (`inst-env.yml`, `asap7.yml`, `design.yml`, `sim-rtl.yml`, `sim-gl-syn.yml`) that configure the Hammer flow.
 Of these YAML files, you should only need to modify `design.yml`, `sim-rtl.yml` and `sim-gl-syn.yml` in order to configurate to the synthesis and simulation for your design.

-HAMMER is already setup at `/home/ff/eecs151/hammer` with all the required plugins for Cadence Synthesis (Genus) and Place-and-Route (Innovus), Synopsys Simulator (VCS), Mentor Graphics DRC and LVS (Calibre).
-You should not need to install it on your own home directory. **These HAMMER plugins are under NDA.
+Hammer is already setup at `/home/ff/eecs151/hammer` with all the required plugins for Cadence Synthesis (Genus) and Place-and-Route (Innovus), Synopsys Simulator (VCS), Mentor Graphics DRC and LVS (Calibre).
+You should not need to install it on your own home directory. **These Hammer plugins are under NDA.
 They are provided to us for educational purpose.
 They should never be copied outside of instructional machines under any circumstances or else we are at risk of unable to get access to the tools in the future!!!**

 Let us take a look at some parts of `design.yml` file: